fwd/nano-blog/articles/introducing-nano-pay-simple-web-payments.md

 ## Introduction

-Inspired by ApplePay, NanoPay is an open source browser library for the Nano.
+Inspired by ApplePay, NanoPay is an [open source](https://github.com/fwd/nano-pay) browser library for the Nano blockchain.

 Easily add Crypto to your websites with this package.

 ## Installation